Wildcats vs. Owls: Elite Eight Betting Trends, Record ATS, Home/Road Splits

 Additional Kansas State Insights & Trends

-- Kansas State has gone 7-3 in its last 10 contests, with a 7-3 record against the spread in that span.
+- Kansas State has gone 7-3 in its last 10 games, with a 7-3 record against the spread during that span.

-- In their past 10 games, the Wildcats have gone over the total six times.
+- In their past 10 contests, the Wildcats have gone over the total six times.

 New to BetMGM Sportsbook?
 We've got the best offer for new users!
 Be sure to use our link to get this great bonus for first-time depositors.